apanimesh061/apanimesh061.github-io/projects/esTermDocMat.md

 # Term-Document Matrix from Elasticsearch

 There have been many questions about how can we create a Term-Document matrix from an ElasticSearch index.
 I tried out a possible way which I think should work well.
-I will be starting from scratch and this whole method is divided into three parts
+I will be starting from scratch and this whole method is divided into following parts:

 1. Initialising Index
 2. Indexing documents